onthetunnel/Binance-Arbitrage-Bot/README.md

 # results

-This bot was earning about .3 ETH a day, from Jan - April of this year, when it abruptly stopped winning (probably due to too many other bots doing the same thing).
+This bot was earning about .3 ETH a day, from Jan - April of this year.
 The code, though, still has useful features and mostly could be used for any bot on Binance, regardless of trading strategy.
-In its current form it could eke out a profit in periods of exceptional volatility and with the parameter `expected_roi` set very high (over .004).
+In its current form, it's unlikely to lose and could still eke out a profit in periods of exceptional volatility with the parameter `expected_roi` set very high (over .004).